-Chancellor Kohl, Governing Mayor Diepgen, ladies and gentlemen: Twenty-four years ago, President John F. Kennedy visited Berlin, speaking to the people of this city and the world at the City Hall.
-Since then, two other Presidents have come, each in his turn, to Berlin.
+Chancellor Kohl, Governing Mayor Diepgen, ladies and gentlemen: \\\\\\ years ago, Harry Truman became the first American President to visit Berlin, speaking to the people of this city and world at the Rudolph Wilde Platz.
+Since then, three Presidents have come, each in his turn, to Berlin.
 Today I myself make my second visit to your city.